-Colorado School of Mines also has fraternities and sororities.
+Interested in Greek life?
+Colorado School of Mines has fraternities and sororities.

-Colorado School of Mines has a thriving Society of Women Engineers.
-In fact, more students participate in Society of Women Engineers than any other on-campus activity.
+Colorado School of Mines has several thriving Society of Women Engineers.
+In fact, more students participate in the Society of Women Engineers than any other on-campus activity.

 Other popular student organizations at Colorado School of Mines include Residence Hall Association, Associated Students of Colorado School of Mines, Student Professional Societies/ and/ Religious Organizations and Multicultural Engineering Program.

-Colorado School of Mines students' favorite campus events are Engineers' Days (E-Days), Celebration of Mines and Career Day.
+Colorado School of Mines students' favorite campus traditions are Engineer Days (E-Days), Celebration of Mines and Career Day.